 Leave a comment

-I Found God today spending some time with my grandson.
+I Found God today in calm.

 Leave a comment